Seven Public Speaking Tips for Kids

 Tip #2 – Know your audience

-As an added benefit, knowing your audience will also help you prepare a speech better tailored to the circumstances, helping persuade them of your point of view!
+As an added benefit, knowing how to grab your audience’s attention will also help you prepare a speech better tailored to the circumstances, helping persuade them of your point of view!

 Tip #3 – Practice makes perfect